In the previous lesson, we saw how to create a regular expression using literal notation and we created our first regular expression on regex101.com.

 Match

-This is because the cases are not the same (lower "h" and capital "H" not the same).
+This is because the cases are not the same (lower "h" and capital "H" are different case-wise).

-To remove that case restriction on your regex pattern, apply this flag.
+To remove the case restriction on your regex pattern, apply this flag.
 Now, /hello/i will match the "Hello" in your string:

 Regex/hello/i